16EAGLE/getSpatialData/README.md

 The following functions are publicly available and have been tested on Linux (Ubunut 16.04) and Windows 10.
 On both, Python 3.6.* callable from the command line and the python library `sentinelsat` were pre-installed, before installing `getSpatialData`.

+#### main functions

 * `getSentinel_query()` – querys the Copernicus Open Access Hubs for Sentinel-1, -2 and -3 data and returns a data frame containing the found datasetes (rows) and their attributes (columns).
 * `getSentinel_preview()` – uses the output of `getSentinel_query()` to preview an user-selected, individual dataset within in an R plotting device without the necessity to download the dataset first.
 * `getSentinel_data()` – uses the output of `getSentinel_query()` to download the specified datasets to a local directory as .zip files.
 Functions to deal with the files form within R wihtout expert knowledge will follow.

+#### helper functions

+* `set_python` – manually define the python installation that sould be used

 ### Manuals

-For all current functions publicly available, a help file can be accessed, which contains information on the expected arguments, the return and examples.
+For all current functions publicly available, documentation is available, containing information on the expected arguments, the return and examples.
+The files can be accesed executing a command like `?getSentinel_query`.

 ### Known bugs